 For example, a homeowner's mailed payment is postmarked before the late date, but postal delays get it to the lockbox the day after it's late.
 If their payment doesn't show up on the day that it's marked late, Vantaca places a late fee on that owner's ledger.
 The owner may then call or email to complain about the late fee, and request that it be removed because their payment was actually made on the day before it was late.
 This takes up valuable time for management companies and can be avoided by implementing the auto waive fee.

-Each night during the set period, Vantaca reviews the account ledger.
-If the balance equals only the amount of the late fees charged (e.g. they paid the rest of their balance) then the fee is waived.
+Each night during the set period, Vantaca reviews the account ledger according to the Auto-Waive Balance setting and waives eligible fees.
 A Courtesy Fee Waiver adjustment is added to the Homeowner's Ledger.

 Vantaca then creates an Auto-Fee Waiver action item on the account which communicates the late payment to the homeowner and notations to the account.